namittiman/InfraRed/acceptance.md

 ### Create VM

 To create a vm, you simply need to tell the bot - `create vm`.
 You will be asked a set of questions that are configuration values for your vm.
-The service is smart enough to pick the closest matching config with lowest price.
+The bot is able to respond to long-tailed requests too.
+The provisioning service is smart enough to pick the closest matching config with the lowest price.
 Your vm will be created either on aws on digital ocean if you have both keys set up else it will be created on the only provider for which your keys are saved.

 This config results in creation of vm on AWS